UC Davis Civil and Environmental Engineering offers M.S. and Ph.D. degrees and boasts a diverse student body from around the world.

 - Admission Criteria

 Admission is competitive.
 All aspects of your application will be considered in our evaluation.
-This includes your Statements of Purpose and Personal History and Diversity statements, your letters of recommendation, potential research or work experience, your undergraduate GPA of 3.0 or better, your graduating institution, your GRE scores (except for the Fall 2021 admission cycle) and (if applicable) your TOEFL or IELTS scores.
+This includes your Statements of Purpose and Personal History and Diversity statements, your letters of recommendation, potential research or work experience, your undergraduate GPA of 3.0 or better, your graduating institution, and (if applicable) your TOEFL or IELTS scores.
 Your overall application will all be evaluated by a committee of faculty in the department, including at least one professor from your area of specialization.
 While all of these components of your application are important and we aim to take a holistic approach, there is no substitute for a strong undergraduate GPA.
 For those students interested in the MS I (Thesis) or Ph.D. degrees, research experience is a definite plus.

 Applicants who already have an MS degree in civil engineering from another institution can only be admitted to pursue a PhD degree.
 Admission into our PhD program is based, in part, on the availability of a faculty member to serve as the student’s major professor in the area of specialization proposed by the applicant.

 - Find out more about funding opportunities for CEE graduate students.